Tony Jeffries: Olympic Games results

-Pro Record

 Professional career

-Jeffries signed a professional contract with boxing promoter Frank Maloney in January 2009.
+Jeffries signed a professional contract with boxing promoter Kellie Maloney in January 2009.
 On 27 February, Jeffries won his debut fight at super middleweight on the Munroe-Martinez undercard in a first-round knockout of Aliaksandr Vaiavoda in Barnsley.

 Jeffries won his second professional fight on home soil in impressive fashion.
 He produced another TKO at the Crowtree Leisure Centre to defeat Roy Meissner.

 Jeffries racked up five more wins before a disappointing draw with Michael Banbula in July 2010 due to a mix up in rounds, Jeffries thinking he was going into a 6-round fight but after the 6 rounds he got told he had 2 rounds left and lost the last 2 rounds and ended up drawing the fight.